 Declaring the Minor

 To become a journalism minor, you must be declared into the minor.
-There are no pre-requisites, but students can only declare the minor by meeting with the journalism advisor.
-Please email her at email@example.com to either declare the minor or to schedule an appointment.
+There are no pre-requisites, but students can only declare the minor by either meeting with the journalism advisor or by emailing her.
+Please email her at firstname.lastname@example.org (link sends e-mail) to either declare the minor.

 The Journalism Minor can also be declared during walk-in hours.
 Please check the online advising calendar for walk-in hours of the advisor.
 More information on the minor can be found here.